Mindfulness-Based Eating Training for Obesity

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Research shows that Mindfulness-Based Eating Awareness Training (MB-EAT) can help with weight loss and improve eating behaviors.
-In a study with Brazilian women, participants lost an average of 1.9 kg and showed improvements in mindfulness and self-compassion, which are important for managing eating habits.25678
+Research has shown that Mindfulness-Based Eating Awareness Training (MB-EAT) is generally safe.
+Studies have found that MB-EAT can help lower body mass index (BMI) and improve self-control in eating.
+In one study with Brazilian women, participants lost weight and became more mindful and compassionate towards themselves, which are important for healthy eating habits.

 Who Is on the Research Team?